balakarthikeyan/notes/questions/solid-principles.md

 ### Single Responsibility Principle (SRP)
 The SRP states that a class should have only one reason to change.
 In other words, a class should have only one responsibility.

-A class should have one and only one reason to change, meaning that a class should have only one job.

 ### Open/Closed Principle (OCP)
 The OCP suggests that a class should be open for extension but closed for modification.
 This means that you can add new functionality without altering existing code.